 My work on early seventeenth-century poetry grew out of an interest in the writing of Henry Vaughan (1622-1695), whose devotional poems Silex Scintillans are the subject of my book Scripture Uses (2001).
 I have since published more widely on poets who influenced Vaughan, including George Herbert and Ben Jonson, and my current work centres on the writing of James Shirley (1596-1666), whose first book of poetry, like Vaughan's, was published in 1646.
-Currently my main project is a critical edition of Shirley’s poems for Oxford University Press, but I also continue to research early modern devotional writing (especially sermons, but also the reception and influence of Vaughan’s poetry), while my work on Shirley has led to further interests in manuscript culture and theories of textual editing.
-As well as my critical edition of Shirley, which will appear as Vol. 8 of Shirley’s Complete Works, gen. eds.
+I am currently completing a critical edition of Shirley’s poems for Oxford University Press, but also continue to work on early modern devotional writing (especially sermons, but also devotional writing), while my work on Shirley has led to further interests in manuscript culture and theories of textual editing.
+As well as my Shirley edition, which will appear as a volume of Shirley’s Complete Works, gen. eds.
 Barbara Ravelhofer, Eugene Giddens, and Teresa Grant (OUP, 10 vols., forthcoming), I am also editing a volume of John Donne’s Sermons Preached for the Nobility and Gentry, which will be Vol. 6 of The Oxford Edition of the Sermons of John Donne, gen. ed.
 Peter McCullough (OUP, 13 vols., 2013- ).

 Graduate teaching and supervision

-I would welcome inquiries from students wishing to work on any aspect of Jacobean and Caroline/Civil War literary culture, devotional poetry, and manuscript projects.
+I would welcome inquiries from students wishing to work on any aspect of Jacobean and Caroline/Civil War literary culture, devotional writing, and manuscript projects.

 My course ‘Early Modern Hands’ is part of the early modern MSt course, and provides an introduction to reading secretary hand and to working with early modern manuscripts in the Bodleian Library and beyond.